makise-homura/nemuno-bot/README.md

 * `$labels_en`: dictionary, where server names are keys, and corresponding labels (in English) on the webpage are values
 * `$labels_en`: dictionary, where server names are keys, and corresponding labels (in Russian) on the webpage are values
 * `$default_servers`: list of server names that will appear checked on a webpage
+* `$default_lastuid`: user ID from which start to create users if server database is just created (default `"12345"`), see below

 Currently only `ru` and `en` languages are supported.

-You may want created users to have the same user ID and user group ID on all the servers (and UID equal to GID for simplicity).
+You may want created users to have the same user ID and user group ID on all the servers, starting from some `$default_lastuid` (and UID equal to GID for simplicity).
 If so, MySQL should be available to PHP webpage, mysqli module should be enabled for PHP, and you have to create MySQL database on the web server.

 In this case, you need to additionally configure this (otherwise, leave these fields blank):